 Stonington first gained wealth in the 1790s when its harbor was home to a fleet engaged in the profitable in which the skins of seals clubbed on islands off the and coasts were sold as fur in .
-Stonington was so important commercially that the U.S. federal government built the first lighthouse in the U.S. there in 1823.
+Stonington was so important commercially that the U.S. federal government built a lighthouse there in 1823.
 Today it is a museum which is well worth a visit.

 In 1820, 19-year-old, Captain Nathaniel Palmer from Stonington was in command of the47-foot sloop Hero.
 He sailed south from the South Shetland Islands and sighted land.
 He noted in the ship’s log, “land not yet laid down on my chart.”

 Palmer was in search of new seal rookeries in the South Atlantic.
 He became the first to see the continent of Antarctic.
 (This claim is disputed by the Russians).
 In 1821 John Davis, another sealer from Connecticut, was the first person to actually step foot on the Antarctic continent,

 By the middle of the ninetieth century the seal population had been decimated.
 With whale oil in great demand to light the lights of the world the Stonington Fleet turned to whaling.
 Crews however were hard to come by as whaling voyages many times lasted up to four years.
 The shrewd Stonington captains began to stop in the Azores to pick up Portuguese fishermen to supplement their crews.